-Once the contaminated wash item has been returned to the unclean area, the wash item must be pre-cleaned.
+Once the contaminated wash item has been returned to the unclean area, the wash item should be pre-cleaned depending on the degree of contamination.
 Pre-sorting and loading is performed according to the machine type and / or instructions of the machine manufacturer.
 The wash item can be moved into the clean area after cleaning.